tanyaclement/cpcda18.github.io/week-09.md

 ## Week 9

 ### Objectives
-- Sentence tokenization
-- Sentence Splitting
-- Simple Tokenization
-- Extracting n-grams
-- Computing a Frequency Distribution
+- Using the Google Books REST API
+- New York Times article scrape
-- Finding files and reading a corpus
+- Scraping and Parsing XML
-- General Text Statistics
-- Exploratory data analysis
-- Visualizing general statistics
+- Fetching and Parsing Data from the Web with OpenRefine, APIs

 ### Exercises
 Save the following Jupyter notebook files to `sharedfolder` on your desktop.